 This is yet another cheerful color that can be paired well with the metallic finish of bronze, copper, or brass.

-No matter what decor styles you have in your home or you’re going for, this color palette will enhance the look of your space while creating a calming and relaxing atmosphere.
+No matter what decor styles you have in your home or what you’re going for, this color palette will enhance the look of your space while creating a calming and relaxing atmosphere.

 Venetian plaster walls in a tan hue are the perfect backdrop for oil-rubbed hardware and fixtures.